7 Types of Chiropractic Adjustments

 A small handheld device known as an ‘Activator’ is commonly used by chiropractors to administer a gentle impulse to the extremities or the vertebral segments of the spine.
 The spring-loaded device is used to adjust the tone of the nervous system and can be used to treat a variety of conditions from headaches to lower back pain issues.

-A video demonstration of the Activator Technique by Dr. Scott Taylor.
+A video demonstration of the Activator Technique.

 6. Flexion Distraction